 7. Biscayne National Park, Florida

-About the Park: One of Florida’s eleven national parks units, Biscayne preserves the coral reefs and mangrove forests of the northern Florida Keys.
+About the Park: One of Florida’s eleven national park units, Biscayne preserves the coral reefs and mangrove forests of the northern Florida Keys.
 It’s just 20 miles south of Miami and is the park service’s largest marine sanctuary.

 How to Get There: From the Florida Turnpike, take Exit 6 (Speedway Boulevard) and turn left and continue south to SW 328th Street (North Canal Drive).
 Turn left on 328th Street and continue for four miles to the park visitor center, which is on the left.